manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## Basic concepts

-	The fork creates a copy of the entire Oracle learning-library (OLL) master repository into our GitHub (GH) account.
+	Fork creates a copy of the entire main repository (remote or upstream, for example *oracle-livelabs*) into your GitHub account.

+	Limitations:
-	 - Cannot fork a single (or a specific) folder from OLL.
-In GH, it works as a repository.
+	 - Cannot fork a single (or a specific) folder or file from the main repo (upstream).
+Github forks the entire main repo.
-	 - Cannot create multiple forks from OLL.
+	 - Cannot create multiple forks of a main repo using the same github account.

-	Creating a new fork opens the existing repository from our GH account, which is already forked.
+	Creating a new fork (or origin) opens the existing repo from your github account, which is already forked.

 	- **Head repository** - where to get data from
 	- **Base repository** - where to push data to

-	Merge pull request to update the fork from the latest changes in OLL.
-Fetch origin from Git Desktop and bring the clone up-to-date.
+	Merge pull request (PR) to update your fork (origin) with the latest changes from the main repo (upstream).
+Fetch origin from Git Desktop and bring your clone (local repo) up-to-date.

-	If we use a file from another location outside the workshop and the file gets modified, for example a lab from the common library, GH automatically updates that file in our workshop.
-No action required from our side.
-The turnaround time to approve pull requests may vary, from 2 days to a week or more.
+	You use a file in your lab from a location outside your workshop and the file gets modified.
+If it is a file from the common repo, then github updates that lab in your workshop automatically.
+No action required from your side.
+The turnaround time to approve PRs vary, maybe 2-3 days.

-	If you submit a pull request from the fork to OLL, the labs will not show up on LiveLabs immediately.
-The admin (Livelabs reviewers) will review the submissions on OLL, creates the required pages, and finally makes them available on the LiveLabs application.
+	If you submit a PR from your fork (origin) to the main repo (upstream), then the labs will not show up on LiveLabs immediately.
+One of the moderators (Livelabs reviewers) will review the submissions on the main repo, create the required pages, and finally make them available on the LiveLabs application.

-	- All interactions between the clone and the fork can take place using either one of these.
+	- All interactions between your clone (local repo) and fork (origin) can take place using anyone of these:
 		- *GitHub Desktop*
+		- *Git Bash*
 		- *Git GUI*
-		- *Git Bash*

-	 For example, create a clone from the fork, update the clone from the fork, push the clone to fork, and so on.
+	 For example, create a clone from your fork, update the clone from the fork, push your clone to fork, and so on.

-	- All interactions between the fork and OLL takes places on the GH page (through a web browser).
+	- All interactions between your fork (origin) and the main repo (upstream) takes places on the github page (through a web browser).

-		> **Note**: To view the details of a file, such as date/timestamp or last modified by, use the GH page.
+		> **Note**: To view the details of a file, such as date/time stamp or last modified by, use the github page.

 	----
 	### Preview a lab

-	**A. View a lab or workshop from the fork**
+	**A. View a lab or an entire workshop from your fork**

 	```
-	<fork>.github.io/<filepath>/filename
+	[your-account].github.io/[full-path-to-the-workshop-or-lab]/workshops/tenancy/index.html
 	```

 	----
 	#### Prerequisites

-	1. From the fork repo, go to **Settings** &gt; **GitHub pages**.
+	1. From the fork repo, go to **Settings** &gt; click **Pages** in the left pane.
-	2. Under **Source**, select **Branch: main** &gt; */root*.
+	1. Under **Source**, select **Branch: main** &gt; */root*.

-		It may take ~30-60 mins to publish the site/repo and show-up the preview.
+		It may take ~5-30 mins or for your site/repo to build and render the html pages.

-	**B. View html preview of the workshop in OLL**
+	**B. View html preview of a workshop in main repo**

 	```
-	oracle.github.io/<path to index.html>
+	oracle-livelabs.github.io/[main-repo]/[full-path-to-index.html]
 	```

 	----
-	### Recommendations for working on LiveLabs
+	### Use case

+	You have a team of people working on the same or different labs in a workshop, or each member working on individual workshops.

+	You have two options to achieve this setup:

 	----
-	#### Option A: New repo
+	#### Option A: Create a new repo

-	1. Create a new repo: 2-day DBA.
+	1. Create a new repo (main) in your github account: *project-repo*.
-	2. Add all team members as contributors.
+	1. Add the team members to the repo as collaborators.

+		 - Open your repo in github.com
+		 - Go to **Settings** &gt; **Collaborators** &gt; **Add people**.

-	3. Create clones of this repo and all members work independently.
+	1. Each member creates a clone of this main repo and all members work independently.
-	4. When the entire workshop is ready any one create a fork, keep all files at one place, and push the fork altogether to OLL.
+	1. When the workshop is ready, any one person creates a fork (origin), keeps all files at one place, and pushes the fork out to oracle-livelabs.

-	Ensure to pull from this repo every time someone modifies any file to avoid conflicts.
+	> Ensure to pull from this main repo every time someone modifies any file to avoid conflicts.

 	----
 	#### Option B: Clone from a common fork

-	1. One person to create a fork repo of OLL and add others as contributors to that fork.
+	1. One person to create a fork (origin) of the main repo and add others as collaborators to that fork.
-	2. Everyone else clone from the common fork.
+	1. All team members create clones from the common fork.
-	3. Work independently on respective clones and push to the fork.
+	1. Members work independently on their respective clones and push to the common fork.
-	4. The creator updates the fork and finally sends pull request from the fork to merge with OLL.
+	1. The creator updates the fork and finally sends out PR from the fork to merge with the main repo (oracle-livelabs).

 	----
 	## Do's and Don'ts

 	 Do not `pull origin` every day to update the fork.

-	 Do not submit pull requests from fork to OLL every day, else the moderators/admins would reject.
+	 If you submit PRs from your fork (origin) to the main repo every day, then the moderators/admins will reject.

-	 Push to OLL only on completion of a lab/md/file(s) or ready for release.
+	 Push to the main repo only on completion of a lab/md/file(s) or ready for release.

 	----
 	## A few good practices

 	Remember to:

-	1. Keep your fork and clone updated with Oracle learning-library, even though you are not actively working on your workshop or your workshop has no modifications.
+	1. Keep your fork (origin) and clone (local repo) updated with main repo (upstream), even if you do not actively work on your workshop or your workshop has no modifications.

-	1. If you do not update your clone and fork for a long time and the number of commit changes with OLL master is significantly high, you may find conflicts while merging or submitting a pull request.
-Then you may need to delete your fork and your clone, and then redo like afresh.
+	1. If you miss updating your clone and fork for a long time and the number of commit changes with the main repo (upstream) goes significantly high, then you may find conflicts while merging or in submitting a PR.
+In some extreme cases, you might have to delete your fork and clone, and re-create them.

-		> Update the fork first before pushing the changes from clone to fork and then pull request from fork to OLL.
-This step ensures other person's changes are also merged.
+		> Update the fork first before pushing the changes from clone to fork and then submit PR from fork to the main repo.
+This step ensures other people's changes are merged into your fork.
-	*GH does not allow such pull requests, which creates conflicts*.
+		*Github does not consider PRs, which contains conflicts*.

-	1. Update the fork if someone else modifies a file in-progress.
+	1. Update the fork if someone modifies a file in-progress.

 	1. If more than one person is working on the same lab, they must keep their fork updated to avoid conflicts.

-	1. If your fork repo is <ins>old</ins> (not updated), and the clone is <ins>in sync</ins> (up-to-date) with the fork, then `merge upstream/main` will not show any changes.
+	1. If your fork repo (origin) is <ins>old</ins> (not updated), and the clone (local repo) is <ins>in sync</ins> (up-to-date) with the fork, then `merge upstream/main` will not show any changes.
 If you try to merge with `upstream/main`, it will show that - <i>your branch is up-to-date</i>.
-In reality, both clone and fork are <ins>behind</ins> OLL master.
+In reality, both clone and fork are <ins>behind</ins> the main repo (upstream).

-		> **Note**: Always fetch origin (or fetch upstream) to update the fork from `upstream/main` and then try to `merge upstream`.
+		> **Tip**: Always `fetch upstream` to update the fork from `upstream/main` and then try to `merge upstream`.

-	1. If you modify an older version of a file, GH returns a conflict error on pull request.
-In such case, update the fork and clone, make changes your file, and submit the pull request again.
+	1. If you modify an older version of a file, github returns a conflict error on submitting a PR.
+In such case, update the fork and clone, make changes your file, and submit the PR again.

-	1. When you submit a PR to OLL master, any further merging from your Github account is blocked.
-Until a code owner reviews and approves the PR, you cannot submit another PR in parallel.
+	1. When you submit a PR to the main repo, any further merging from your Github account is blocked.
+Until a moderator reviews and approves the PR, you cannot submit another PR in parallel.

-		> **Note**: After submitting the PR if you make changes to any files, you can still commit to master and submit a *merge request* instead.
+		> **Note**: After submitting the PR if you make changes to any files, you can still commit to main and submit a *merge request* instead.

-	1. Create a fork from the GH page and create a clone of fork from Git Desktop.
-If it takes longer, disconnect VPN and try creating the clone again.
+	1. Create a fork (origin) of the github main repo (upstream) and create a clone (local repo) of the fork using Git Desktop or Git Bash.
+If it takes longer, then disconnect VPN and try creating the clone again.

-	1. If a lab is in development and a writer wants to initiate a review, do it from the fork, not from OLL.
+	1. Always use your fork for any reviews, never share the main repo (oracle-livelabs) links for reviews.

-	1. When you edit the contents of a markdown file or add/modify/remove files from the lab folders, the live-server plugin reloads the entire page immediately even for minor changes.
+	1. When you edit the contents of a markdown file or add/modify/remove files from the lab folders, the live-server plug-in reloads the entire page immediately even for minor changes.
 It jumps to the top of the page and you have to scroll down again to the edited section.

-		> **Tip**: To update the html output instantenously keeping the focus on the section being edited, click on the *Heading level 2* (task URLs) in the left navigation pane.
-The page will reload but will display the edited section instead of displaying the top of the page.
+		> **Tip**: To update the html output instantenously keeping the focus on the section being edited, click the *Heading level 2* (task URLs) in the left navigation pane.
+The page will reload but will display the edited section instead of showing the top of the page.

 	1. Keep your clone up-to-date before making any changes locally.

-	1. Resolve conflicts in clone first before issuing a merge or push
+	1. Resolve conflicts in your clone first before doing a merge or push.

 	</if>